ngmikeng/tech-notes/mobile-dev/cordova-android-setup-ubuntu.md

 - Android SDK.
 - Gradle.
 - Android Emulator (Required for emulate).
-- In case have to manualy setup PATH variables for Java SDK, Android SDK and Gradle.
+- In some cases you have to manualy setup PATH variables for Java SDK, Android SDK and Gradle.
 - `cordova` install via `npm`.

 ### Steps todo